 </nav>

-This code will iterate through all first-level navigation items, if a first-level navigation item containsNavList(i.e., with sub-navigation), it will loop through all the second-level navigation items again, thus realizing a two-level menu structure.
+This code will iterate through all first-level navigation items, if a first-level navigation item containsNavList(meaning it has sub-navigation), it will loop back to output all the second-level navigation items, thus realizing a two-level menu structure.

-The strength of AnQi CMS lies in the fact that you can not only link to categories or pages, but also dynamically display the latest articles or product lists under these categories in the navigation menu.This is a very practical feature for the 'Display of Multi-Level Content Links' topic.
+The strength of AnQi CMS lies in the fact that you can not only link to categories or pages, but also dynamically display the latest articles or product lists under these categories in the navigation menu.This is a very practical feature for the "Multi-level Content Link Display" theme.

-Assuming you want to click on a second-level navigation (a category) under a first-level navigation and have its dropdown menu display not only the subcategories of this category but also directly list the latest documents under this category.
-This can be achieved by combiningarchiveListorcategoryListLabel implementation.
+Assuming you want to click on a second-level navigation (a category) under a first-level navigation, so that the dropdown menu not only displays the subcategories of this category but also lists the latest documents under this category.
+This can be achieved by combiningarchiveListorcategoryListTag implementation.

-Example 1: Show subcategories and latest products under the second-level navigation.
+Example 1: Display subcategories and the latest products under the second-level navigation

 `twig